saulocantanhede/tfgreek2/docs/features/gloss.md

 ## Feature description

-English gloss based upon the [Berean Interlinear Bible](https://berean.bible/) offering a word-for-word translation of the Greek text, focusing on a direct correspondence between Greek and English words, while also making adjustments for English grammar and punctuation to enhance readability.
-It prioritizes literal accuracy over idiomatic or contextual fluency.
+English gloss based upon BGVB.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

+## Note

+See also the related feature [trans](trans.md#start) wich contains the text from the [Berean Interlinear Bible](https://berean.bible/) for this Greek word.

 ## Source description